A simplicial model for infinity properads: Cofibrantly generated model categories

 Let $\bM$ be a cocomplete category and $A\in \bM$ an object.
 We say that $A$ is \emph{finite} if for every sequence $X_0 \to X_1 \to \cdots \to X_n \to \cdots$ indexed by the natural numbers $\mathbb N$, the map

 is an isomorphism.
-There is a more general version of this, where one can speak of an object $A$ being small relative to a class of maps $\calK$ in $\bM$ (see \cite[2.1.3]{hovey}), but we only deal with finite objects, which are small relative to any class of maps in $\bM$.
+There is a more general version of this, where one can speak of an object $A$ being small relative to a class of maps $\calK$ in $\bM$ (see \cite[2.1.3]{hovey}), but in our applications we only deal with finite objects, which are small relative to any class of maps in $\bM$.

 \begin{definition} A model category $\bM$ is \emph{cofibrantly generated} if there are sets $I$ and $J$ of maps such that \begin{itemize} \item The domains of $I$ are small relative to $I\text{-cell}$; \item The domains of $J$ are small relative to $J\text{-cell}$; \item The class of fibrations is $\rlp{J}$; and \item The class of acyclic fibrations is $\rlp{I}$. \end{itemize} \end{definition}